BonnierNews/exp-fetch/README.md

 * `onNotFound`: If given a function, it will be called each time fetch encounters a 404
 * `onError`: If given a function, it will be called each time fetch encounters a non 200 nor 404 response
 * `onSuccess`: If given a function, it will be called each time fetch encounters a 200
+* `requestTimeFn`: (default log with level `debug`) If given a function, it will be called when the request returned and processed from remote end.
 * `logger`: A logger object implementing `error`, `warning`, `info`, `debug` for example https://github.com/tj/log.js
 * `cacheNotFound`: (default: false).
 If set it will cache 404s, if given a number it will cache the 404 for that time.
 If the `maxAgeFn` is given, it will get this time as the first parameter.
 * `errorOnRemoteError`: (default: true).
 If set it will treat a remote > 200 statusCode as an error.